chrisburnell/chrisburnell.com/_posts/2018-10-15-variables-for-both.md

 Because we’ve set <var>$negative</var> to `true` for the `margin-top` declaration, it is multiplied by <var>-1</var> for the SCSS-calculated value and the same operation is made within a `calc()` function call for the CSS Variable equivalent.

-Changing the default value of <var>$show-fallback</var> from `true` to `false` where you are declaring this mixin will have a knock-on effect across your codebase, and for every `include` of this mixin, you’ll be shaving off a line of code in your compiled CSS—not much, but it adds up if you are consistently using this technique.
+Changing the default value of <var>$hide</var> from `false` to `fallback|output` where you are declaring this mixin will have a knock-on effect across your codebase, and for every `include` of this mixin, you’ll be shaving off a line of code in your compiled CSS—not much, but it adds up if you are consistently using this technique.

 {% include_cached content/heading.html title='The Takeaway' %}